 Prepared by: Growth Dilemma Project of Philadelphia Yearly Meeting and Quaker Institute for the Future

 Ed Dreby and Judy Lumb, Editors

-From the Pamphlet: This sixth pamphlet in the Quaker Institution of the Future series (QIF #6) is in collaboration with the Growth Dilemma Project of Philadelphia Yearly Meeting (Quakers).
+From the Pamphlet: This sixth pamphlet in the Quaker Institute for the Future series (QIF #6) is in collaboration with the Growth Dilemma Project of Philadelphia Yearly Meeting (Quakers).
 The Growth Dilemma Project calls attention to the enormous dilemma we face.
 While the U.S. economy in its current form needs growth to prosper, more growth makes the rich richer while unemployment, hunger, and violence are widespread, and human economies are already larger than Earth can continue to support.